 14. There is no such thing as closure or being 'healed'.
 We don't wake up one day and say "there, now I'm done grieving."
 I know some people don't like the word 'healing' either but it's the word I use because to me it's a reflection of working on my grief even though I will never reach an end point.

 15. Triggers are everywhere and so unpredictable.
 Some things may really hurt one day and be more tolerable another day.
 This is normal.

 16. It's ok to laugh and do things that make you smile.
 The first time this happens you may catch yourself off-guard and feel guilty.
 I know I did.
 But please try not to feel guilty.
 I truly believe this is what our children want for us.

 17. The question "how many kids do you have?" will bring you to your knees the first time you are asked.
 If you haven't already encountered this, prepare now.
 Say what feels right for you.
 I always answer two.
 I answered 'one' only once.
 I felt so horrible afterwards, so I always say 'two' now.
 If the person asks about ages or wants to know more, I will say that my daughter is in Heaven now.
 It's an answer that feels right for me.
 Take a few minutes to prepare what you will say because it will come up at some point.

 18. Connection with other bereaved mothers is a must, whether it is online or in-person.
 No one can ever know exactly how you feel unless they have endured the loss of a child.
 Reach out, talk, hug, share, cry, and maybe even laugh.

 Despite all that I have learned, I am learning more every day.
 I'm so glad that I have you to walk with.
 We are in this together.

-NEW resource: 3 Things you must know to survive child loss
+Here's a NEW resource I created just for grieving mothers: 3 Things you must know to survive child loss